QGEP/docs/fr/_sources/qgep_swmm/QGEP-SWMM-workflow.rst.txt

 Workflow
 --------

-In the QGEP processing tool, there are four SWMM processes:

-1. ``SWMM Create DB Tables`` generates the PostgreSQL tables required by the plugin and fill them with the QGEP data.
-2. ``SWMM Create Input`` reads data from the PostgreSQL tables (schema ``qgep_swmm``) and generate an input file for SWMM.
+1. Run ``SWMM Create Input``.
+It reads data from the QGEP views (schema ``qgep_swmm``) and generate an input file for SWMM.

-3. ``SWMM Execute`` launches SWMM.
-Its likely that the ``.inp`` file generated in the previous step contains error.
-In this case, the ``.inp`` file has to be opened with the SWMM Graphical User Interface (GUI) to solve the errors.
+2. Check ``.inp`` file.
+Its likely that the ``.inp`` file generated in the previous step contains errors or needs some parameters to be tuned.
+We recommand to first open the ``.inp`` file with the SWMM Graphical User Interface (GUI) to solve the errors.
 Similarly, if you need to tune the simulation parameters, you have to edit the ``.inp`` file with SWMM GUI.

+3. Run ``SWMM Execute`` launches SWMM.
+Run it on a tested ``.inp`` file.

-4. ``SWMM Extract Results`` parses the result file and generates three QGIS table layers.
+4. Run ``SWMM Extract Results``.
+It parses the result file and generates three QGIS table layers.

 5. Mapping: The user has to join the computed values with the geometries and map them.
 This step is currently not automatised.

+Each step is explained in more details in the next chapters.